1493: Uncovering the New World Columbus Created: Different titles

+Synopsis

+The author describes the Columbian Exchange and its global impact.
+Monocultures such as tobacco caused soil erosion and flooding.
+Colonization also brought the infectious diseases of malaria and yellow fever that he says did not exist on the American continent.

+Potatoes and tobacco were exchanged for silver in China.
+Guano from the Andes was used as a fertilizer in Europe.

+The author ends by describing how the triangular trade in African slaves impacted the world in its culture, food, agriculture, and history.
+The slaves who managed to escape formed isolated communities, sometimes forging alliances with Indigenous peoples and other marginalized groups.

 Reception

-Ian Morris, in his review in The New York Times, appreciates the interesting tales Mann tells, writing: “He makes even the most unpromising-sounding subjects fascinating.
-I, for one, will never look at a piece of rubber in quite the same way now that I have been introduced to the debauched nouveaux riches of 19th-century Brazil, guzzling Champagne from bathtubs and gunning one another down in the streets of Manaus.”
-Gregory McNamee in The Washington Post finds 1493 “fascinating and complex, exemplary in its union of meaningful fact with good storytelling.”
+Ian Morris, in his review in The New York Times, appreciates the interesting tales Mann tells, writing, "He makes even the most unpromising-sounding subjects fascinating.
+I, for one, will never look at a piece of rubber in quite the same way now that I have been introduced to the debauched nouveaux riches of 19th-century Brazil, guzzling Champagne from bathtubs and gunning one another down in the streets of Manaus."
+Gregory McNamee in The Washington Post finds 1493 "fascinating and complex, exemplary in its union of meaningful fact with good storytelling."